strbrgr/jochen/content/about/index.md

 What's up, my name is Jochen, I'm a Software Engineer.
 I have lived, worked, and enjoyed life on three continents.

-I'm curious, like to go down all kinds of rabbit holes, live a frugal lifestyle, and spend wisely.
+I'm curious and like to go down all kinds of rabbit holes.

 I listen to a lot of punk and hardcore.
 I went to see Restraining Order last year and man do they have energy.